"Harry Potter," Katy Perry big People's Choice winners

 LOS ANGELES "Harry Potter" cast a spell at the People's Choice awards on Wednesday on a night that also saw big wins for singer Katy Perry at the start of the Hollywood awards season.

-"Harry Potter and the Deathly Hallows: Part 2" -- the last instalment of the hit movie franchise about the British boy wizard -- won four awards, including best movie and favourite ensemble cast.
+"Harry Potter and the Deathly Hallows: Part 2" -- the last installment of the hit movie franchise about the British boy wizard -- won four awards, including best movie and favorite ensemble cast.

-Perry won five trophies, including best female music artist, favourite song for "E.T." and favourite tour headliner.
+Perry won five trophies, including best female music artist, favorite song for "E.T." and favorite tour headliner.
 But the perky "Firework" pop star pulled out of Wednesday's live TV ceremony at short notice, following her split with British comedian Russell Brand two weeks ago after 14 months of marriage.

 The "Harry Potter" stars did not make the trip from Britain to the awards show in Los Angeles so none of their wins were announced on the two-hour televised ceremony.